Automattic/mongoose/CONTRIBUTING.md

   code.
   - If the bug involves an error, please post the stack trace.
   - Please post the version of mongoose and mongodb that you're using.
-  - Please write bug reports in JavaScript (ES5 or ES2015), not coffeescript, typescript, etc.
+  - Please write bug reports in JavaScript (ES5, ES6, etc) that runs in Node.js, not coffeescript, typescript, etc.

 ### Requesting new features